Learn the basics to silk screening to create wonderful shirts, linens, etc.

 Things You'll Need

-- Wooden frames (2) that are completely flat on one side, one smaller than the other
+2 wooden picture frames that are completely flat on one side, one smaller than the other

-- Scoop coater or art squeegie, or just a piece of cardboard with a nice straight edge
+Scoop coater or art squeegie, or just a piece of cardboard with a straight edge

-- Garden hose with a strong nozzle or kitcen sink sprayer, etc.
+Garden hose with a strong nozzle or kitchen sink sprayer

-CREATE YOUR IMAGE--Take the image that you want to print and print it, or have it printed or photocopied onto a transparency at maximum darkness.
-Remember that a lot of fine lines will be a lot harder to get right, and if you are not an expert at this, you may have trouble.
+Design an image and have it printed or photocopied onto a transparency at maximum darkness.
+Remember that a lot of fine lines will be a lot harder to transfer, so if you're just starting out use a simpler design.
 The image on the transparency needs to be very dark because the image won't transfer to the screen properly if light gets through it.
-Hold the transparency up and make sure that all the lines in the image or dark and solid.
+Hold the transparency up and make sure that all the lines in the image are dark and solid.